 But still, they keep schtum, instead choosing to do what they’ve always done – crack out near heavenly beigel bites accompanied by epic portions of salt beef, smoked salmon, cream cheese or almost any other topping imaginable.

 The line is always long, but you’d be surprised at how quickly it moves.
 The real kicker comes when it’s time to pay – a salt beef bagel that leaves you fit to pop for under £5?
 We’ll have two thanks.

-Enlighten Yourself at the Geffrye Museum of the Home
+Enlighten Yourself at the Museum of the Home

-To hear me talk, you’d think that Shoreditch was all about parties cocktails and stuffing your face.
-Well here’s something different to shake it up.
-The Geffrye Museum is one of London’s most interesting museums – exploring the concept of the home from 1600 to the present day.
+The Museum of the Home (previously known as The Geffrye Museum) is one of London’s most interesting museums – exploring the concept of the home from 1600 to the present day.

 Spend the Afternoon at an Art Gallery

-Much as I love Shoreditch’s street art scene, it would be remiss of me not to note that the area is packed with actual art galleries too.
+Much as we love Shoreditch’s street-art scene, it would be remiss of me not to note that the area is packed with actual art galleries too.

 The art scene in Shoreditch is largely dominated by small independent galleries and spaces – spending an afternoon visiting a few makes for a multifarious and engaging experience.

 The somewhat under-the-radar Institute of International Visual Arts (INIVA) looks at the social and political impact of globalisation through a range of visual arts.
 Alternatively, Kate Macgarry’s gallery, Calvert 22 and Studio 1.1. provide a lot of food (well, art) for thought too.